 - Plastic Surgery Virtual Subinternship: Our virtual subinternship is a minimal cost option for exploring plastic surgery as a career and residency option.
 We are proud to offer top priority to those students coming from institutions that do not have a home plastic surgery program.

-- Plastic Surgery Mentorship: UC San Diego Division of Plastic Surgery is proud to present the Plastic Surgery Mentorship Program, meant to provide support and 1:1 mentorship to students who are underrepresented in surgery, from economically disadvantaged backgrounds, or without home plastic surgery programs.
-Please click here to learn more about our Mentorship Program and to sign-up for the program.
+Plastic Surgery Mentorship: UC San Diego Division of Plastic Surgery is proud to present the Plastic Surgery Mentorship Program, meant to provide support and 1:1 mentorship to students who are underrepresented in surgery, from economically disadvantaged backgrounds, or without home plastic surgery programs.
+We are now capped at 30 mentees for the 2020-2021 academic year, but will re-open applications in Fall of 2021.
 This program is offered in connection with the American Council of Academic Plastic Surgeons (ACAPS) who has partnered with multiple institutions committed to providing a faculty and resident who can be contacted by applicants with interests, questions, or concerns regarding DEI in specific residency programs.
 You can find the list of participating ACAPS institutions by clicking here.

 - Holistic Review: In resident selection for the UCSD Division of Plastic Surgery, we engage in holistic review of applications.
 We aim to provide balanced consideration to experiences, talents, and academic metrics.
 The focus on traditional metrics (USMLE score, grades, number of publications) is reduced while the emphasis on candidates' experiences, attributes, and commitment to the underserved is emphasized.

 - Caring for Underserved & Global Communities in Plastic Surgery: Two wonderful opportunities include quarterly surgical trips to Tijuana with ConnectMed International and treating physical deformities in young patients through the Fresh Start Surgical Gifts program at Rady Children’s Hospital.